nqpz/mult3plus1/README.md

 programming my way out of it, but have not succeeded yet.

-## modulo

-Try running `stack run mult3plus1-modulo N`, where N is a positive integer.
-This program will try to find the fraction of all integers greater than 1 modulo $2^{N+1}$ that are guaranteed to become smaller when run through the calculation of the conjecture.
-The idea is that if all these integers can be shown to have this property (unlikely), then they will all end up at the integer 1 at the end, and the conjecture is proven.

 ## symbolic

 This program calculates the tree of what infinite subparts need to be